Luke, Chapter 4

 Image inspired by the Parable of the Sower (Luke 8).
 Dancer, Tessa Priem

-Welcome to week four of Luke/Acts 2020!
-Our structure is the same as Week Three: 1) I give an introduction to the reading.
+Welcome to week four of Luke/Acts 2020.
+I'm so glad you're here!
+This week our structure is the same as Week Three: 1) I give an introduction to the reading.
 2) There's a recording of me reading the chapter.
 3) Followed by questions and an explanation.
 4) I'll post a hymn that you can read.
-5) We'll close with a prayer.
+5) And we'll close with a prayer.
 Easy-peasy.
 If you have a Bible, great.
 Open it to Luke, chapter four.
-If not, you can find Luke chapter four online.
-Let's get started!
+If not, you can find Luke chapter four online here.
+So let's get started!

-We also know Luke's intention for writing: he wrote so that Theophilus would be certain of his faith.
-Thus, Luke begins by telling about the conception and birth of John the Baptist (Luke, 1), the miraculous conception and birth of Jesus (Luke, 2), and the ministry of John the Baptist — how John baptized Christ (Luke, 3).
+In chapters 1-3, Luke begins by telling about the conception and birth of John the Baptist (Luke, 1), the miraculous conception and birth of Jesus (Luke, 2), and the ministry of John the Baptist — how John baptized Christ (Luke, 3).
+In Chapter Four, we're finally ready to begin examining the beginning of Jesus' earthly ministry.
+This is a big deal, so here we go!

-We also know Luke's intention for writing: he wrote so that Theophilus would be certain of his faith.
-Thus, Luke begins by telling about the conception and birth of John the Baptist (Luke, 1), the miraculous conception and birth of Jesus (Luke, 2), and the ministry of John the Baptist — how John baptized Christ (Luke, 3).
+In chapters 1-3, Luke begins by telling about the conception and birth of John the Baptist (Luke, 1), the miraculous conception and birth of Jesus (Luke, 2), and the ministry of John the Baptist — how John baptized Christ (Luke, 3).
+In Chapter Four, we're finally ready to begin examining the beginning of Jesus' earthly ministry.
+This is a big deal, so here we go!

 2) Recording: Here's a recording of Luke, chapter four.
-I read and my kids speak at the end.
+Please note that I read and my kids speak at the end.

 luke_4.m4a |

-3) Explanation & Questions: What stood out to you from chapter four?
+3) Explanation & Questions: What stood out to you from Chapter Four?
 What was your favorite part and why?
-Were any verses challenging?
-After Jesus was anointed by the Spirit, his ministry officially began: he was led into the wilderness and tempted by Satan.
-Afterward, he began preaching in the synagogues in Judea.
-Fame regarding him spread because of his words and miracles, but he faced opposition from the start.
+Were any verses challenging for you to read or hear?
+After Jesus was anointed by the Spirit during his baptism, his ministry officially began: Christ was immediately led into the wilderness and tempted by Satan.
+After this temptation, Jesus began preaching in the synagogues that were in Judea.
+His fame spread because of the words and miracles he performed, but he faced opposition from the start, as well.

-For digging deeper into chapter four, see my Google Doc that discusses specific verses and terms.
+For digging deeper, see my Google Doc that discusses specific verses and terms.
 Be sure to scroll down to chapter four's notes, beginning on page 22!

-For digging deeper into chapter four, see my Google Doc that discusses specific verses and terms.
+For digging deeper, see my Google Doc that discusses specific verses and terms.
 Be sure to scroll down to chapter four's notes, beginning on page 22!

 4) Hymn: Here's a reading of the hymn "Oh Lord, throughout These Forty Days."
 The lyrics are below to read.